 Glitters are fun for everyone except the aquatic animals who eventually ingest them.
 Choose eco-friendly glitter this festival and summer season to do your bit to prevent plastic pollution.

-According to the US National Ocean Service, microplastics are all plastic products that are 5 millimetres in length or smaller, usually the size of a sesame seed6.
+According to the US National Ocean Service, microplastics are all plastic products that are 5 millimeters in length or smaller5, usually the size of a sesame seed6.
 Microplastics in our oceans are usually the product of larger plastic that we’ve discarded breaking down into small pieces.
-Glitter, as its already so small, falls under this category, and like other types of debris, often finds its way into aquatic bodies.
+Glitter, as it's already so small, falls under this category, and like other types of debris, often finds its way into aquatic bodies.

 If you still have some plastic glitter lying around, that's okay.
 All you have to do is ensure that it is properly disposed of.
 Pack the glitter tightly and drop it in a plastic recycle bin.
 Don't pour the glitter down the toilet or in a sink because it will be pushed directly to the water systems.

 Beyond eco-conscious individuals, festival organizers are also learning of the impact of each event loaded with plastic glitters on the environment.
 In the UK, 61 festivals have placed a ban on plastic glitters3, effective 2021.
 However, you don't have to wait until then to start making the right choices.

 As you prepare for the coming party and festival season, here is a list of the top recommended biodegradable glitter brands to make the switch easier for you.

 Founded by two festival hoppers who wanted to keep enjoying glitter-themed events without harming the environment, Eco Glitter Fun is one of the highly recommended brands available.
 Today, the brand carries 35 different glitter colors (in different sizes) for makeup, crafts, and festival needs.
 The glitter also comes in non-plastic packaging.